-I would like to be cremated at: I would like my coffin to be: O I do not mind where I am cremated.
-(For example: wood/traditional or wicker/cardboard etc) I would like my ashes to be: Before the service, I would like my body to rest: O At home O Buried O At the funeral home ○ Scattered O At the church or other religious/spiritual place O Interred O Other: O Kept Please provide details for your choice (i.e. location) or if you would like to allow your loved ones to decide: I would prefer my body being embalmed (if possible): O Yes O No I would like my body to be dressed in:
+Cremation I would like to be cremated at: I do not mind where I am cremated.
+I would like to be cremated at: Buried Scattered Interred Kept I would like my coffin to be: (For example: wood/traditional or wicker/cardboard etc) Before the service, I would like my body to rest: At home At the funeral home At the church or other religious/spiritual place Other: I would prefer my body being embalmed (if possible): Yes No Please provide details for your choice (i.e. location) or if you would like to allow your loved ones to decide: I would like my body to be dressed in:

-O I have no preference as to my death announcement

-O I do not wish to have a death announcement
+I would like to request the route taken to the service or cremation: Yes No I have no preference as to my death announcement I do not wish to have a death announcement

-I would like the following family and friends to be asked if they would be willing to take part in my service:
+I would like my service to be conducted by: Name: I would like the following family and friends to be asked if they would be willing to take part in my service: Name:

+Contact details: Contact details:

+I would like to request (if possible) the following at my service: Music/songs played/songs sung: Wished for role: (e.g. coffin bearer, reading etc) Name:

+Readings: Role

 Name:

-Contact details:

-Wished for role: (e.g. coffin bearer, reading etc) Name: Role:
+Prayers: Role

 Name:

-Role:

-Name:
+I would like my death to be announced in the following publications: Role

-Flowers & Donations I would/would not prefer a different type of commemoration Would you like flowers at your funeral?
-O Yes O No such as a tree planted, park bench or a donation to a chosen charity: If yes, please suggest some of your favourites: I would wish for any donations made to go to the following charities: Other wishes: These can be requests, cultural and religious requirements If donations are able to be made, please ensure that there are gift aid envelopes available as well. and customs that have not been covered above.
-After the service I would like my family and friends to join or gather at: I would/would not like a memorial stone of the following type and with the suggested words: I have made financial provision for these arrangements and wishes.
-O Yes O No If yes, please share the details below:
+I would/would not prefer a different type of commemoration such as a tree planted, park bench or a donation to a chosen charity: Other wishes: These can be requests, cultural and religious requirements and customs that have not been covered above I have made financial provision for these arrangements and wishes.
+Yes No If yes, please share the details below: